magic/types/README.md

 type comparisons:
 isArray([]) // true
-// alias is.array
+// alias isArr, is.array, is.arr

 isBoolean(true) // true
-// alias is.boolean
+// alias isBool, is.boolean, is.bool

 isDefined(undefined) //false
+// alias isDef, is.defined, is.def

+isUndefined(undefined) //false
-// alias is.defined
+// alias isUndef, is.undefined, is.undef

 isFunction(() => {}) // true
-// alias is.function
+// alias isFunc, isFn, is.function, is.func, is.fn

 isNumber(1) // true
-// alias is.number
+// alias isNum, is.number, is.num

 isInteger(1) // true
-// alias is.integer
+// alias isInt, is.integer, is.int

 isFloat(1.1) // true
 // alias is.float

 isObject({}) // true
-// alias is.object
+// alias isObj, is.object, is.obj

 isString('') // true
-// alias is.string
+// alias isStr, is.string, is.str

 isRGBAObject({ r: 1, g: 1, b: 1, a: 1 }) // true
-// alias is.rgbaObject, is.rgba
+// alias isRGBA, is.rgbaObject, is.rgba

 isRGBObject
-// alias is.rgbObject, is.rgb
+// alias isRGB, is.rgbObject, is.rgb

 isHexColor('#333') // true
-// alias is.hex, is.hexColor
+// alias isHex, is.hex, is.hexColor

 isHexAlphaColor('#3333') // true
-// alias is.hexa, is.hexAlphaColor
+// alias isHexa, is.hexa, is.hexAlphaColor

 isColor('#444') // true
-// alias is.color
+// alias isCol, is.color, is.col

 isDate(new Date()) // true
-// alias is.date
+// alias isTime, is.date, is.time

 isRegExp(/regexp/) // true
-// alias is.regexp, is.regExp
+// alias isRegex, is.regexp, is.regExp, is.regex

 isTruthy('true') // true
 // alias is.truthy